xyise/xyise.github.io/about.markdown

 xYiSe?
 This name came from XYZ but replacing Z with S to have the initials from my first name.
 Plus, [xyise.com](http://xyise.com) domain was available and I bought it.

+This site is a collection of short articles, primarily for my own benefits (learning and remembering).
+No articles should contain any confidential information.

 <!-- This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)